Ruddickmg/Geo/README.md

 The table resulting form the import are fairly streight forward:

-City shape files will be imported into a table named: city_shape_files
+City shape files will be imported into a table named: cities

-Upper (senate) District table is named: district_upper_shape_files
+Upper (senate) District table is named: upper_districts

-Lower (house) District table is named: district_lower_shape_files
+Lower (house) District table is named: lower_districts

-County becomes: county_shape_files
+County becomes: counties

-Division becomes: county_subdivision_shape_files
+Division becomes: subdivisions

-and State becomes: state_shape_files
+and State becomes: states

 ( note: 'IMPORT' can also be ommitted if importing the shapefiles is not the desired action )